swimmingly/yodrew.github.io/_posts/2013-05-10-how-not-to-retreat.md

 Myself, I have enough difficulty getting to bed without the promise of disaster if I dont.
 Normally, if I stay up late, I just get more exhaustion.
 Staying up after a mini-retreat led to serious vital and emotional crashes all three times I did it.

 The last couple weeks, I have felt strangely paralyzed.
 I knew I was in trouble.
 But for once, I could not ask for help.
-I couldnt figure out what was going on.
+I couldn't figure out what was going on.
 Now I think my winter and spring has been extra weird for this reason.

 My shocking break-up in the fall from a girlfriend, set me up for all this.
 But the two mini-retreats I did afterward crystallized this pattern of emotional implosion.
 Since then, I have been especially imbalanced.
 A third one a few weeks ago revealed the pattern to me.
 I had wandered into the dark side of darkness!
 After watching me wander like a zombie in oblivion all winter, no wonder my fellow villagers are so hesitant about doing a retreat.